 Equipment for work must be in a good working order and safety gear should be checked and current, i.e. un-expired.

-All programmes and providers will provide the protocols used to ensure observers are provided adequate equipment and materials, including any specific actions that would be taken if a piece of equipment fails to pass required pre-deployment safety checks for review.

 Minimum Standards for Conservation and Management Measures

 The minimum standard for conservation and management measures is that a programme or provider must demonstrate that observers are provided with appropriate information regarding conservation and management measure (CMM) requirements.
 Programmes and providers may develop a handbook or guide on “CMMs for observers” available in hard copy or electronic format.